FAQ

 It's unknown if the length of time a person has been taking an SRI affects how likely they are to get PSSD.
 There have been instances of cases arising after only a few, or even one dose, of an SRI.
 [5]

 Experiencing these symptoms while on the medication is unfortunate, however it is normal to experience this while still taking antidepressants.
-If you choose to stop your medication, please find assistance before tapering.
-It is not PSSD unless you are off the medication for atleast 3 months and do not see any improvements within your symptoms.
+If you choose to stop your medication, please find professional assistance before tapering.
+It is not PSSD unless you are off the medication for at least 3 months and do not see any improvements within your symptoms.
 [5]

 New patients are understandably desperate for relief.
 As a result, it's common to look for simplistic explanations or quick fixes.
 Unfortunately, currently, there is no effective treatment for PSSD.